Learning Process

 Chapters

-Create a task list
+Display a list

 Create a form component for adding new tasks.
 Use the Angular CLI to generate components, build and style forms, and collect user input with Angular’s form handling.
+Navigation is introduced to enable switching the content on screen.

-Build a form for editing tasks, pre-fill form fields with existing data, handle validation, and use Angular’s routing and lifecycle hooks to update task information.
+Adapt a form for editing tasks, pre-fill form fields with existing data, handle validation, and use Angular’s routing and lifecycle hooks to update task information.

 Add delete functionality to your task list.
 Implement a delete button, connect your UI to Angular services, and manage state as users remove tasks.